SealNTibbers/GotalkInterpreter/README.md

 #### Bugs, Tests etc

 There are alot of tests for everything here so we are pretty sure that this library is actually useable.
 You can use this tests (specifically smalltalkEvaluator_test.go) to better understand what you can do with this library.
-We can rewrite some parts later just to make our GO code better and somehow expand overall functionality.
+We can rewrite some parts later just to make our Go code better and somehow expand overall functionality.

 ## API and Examples